smartcat-labs/cassandra-diagnostics/README.md

 ## Introduction

-Cassandra Diagnostics is an extension for Apache Cassandra server node implemented as Java agent.
-It uses bytecode instrumentation to augment Cassandra node with additional functionalities.
-On one side it has connectors for different versions of Cassandra and on the other it has reporters to send measurement to different tools.
+Cassandra Diagnostics is an extension for Apache Cassandra server node implemented as custom QueryHandler implementation.
+It uses QueryHandler interface to define needed methods for each version of Cassandra and it hooks around query processing to measure execution time and report other useful stuff about queries.
+We use different QueryHandler implementations for different Cassandra versions in version specific connector modules.
+It has different reporters to send measurement to different tools.
 In between lies core which is glue between those two.
 Reusable code goes to commons.

 ![Architecture diagram](diagrams/architecture-diagram.png?raw=true)